brson/the-end-of-unsafety/script.md

 Graydon Hoare had a pet project that was intented to solve these problems.
 Graydon had previously been involved in the doomed ECMAScript 4 effort, and before that had created the Monotone version control system.
-And he was working on a programming language called "Rust".
+And now he was working on a programming language called "Rust".

 ## DORIG